brummer10/Ratatouille.lv2/README.md

 loaded models.
 Both models and the IR Files may have different expectations regarding the sample rate.

 ## MOD Desktop
-You could find a Ratatouille GUI made by David Germain [here](https://github.com/Riebeck-one/ratatouille-modgui) for using it on the [MOD Desktop](https://github.com/moddevices/mod-desktop)
+For using it on the [MOD Desktop](https://github.com/moddevices/mod-desktop) you could build Ratatouille.lv2 with a additional MOD UI included by running

+- make modapp

+To build Ratatouille.lv2 with only the MOD UI included (For usage in a MOD device like a Dwarf or a Duo (X)) run

+- make mod

 ## Dependencies